Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New York

 Definitions

-The definition of 'neglected child' includes failing to provide a minimum degree of care by misusing a drug or drugs, or misusing alcoholic beverages to the extent that the person loses self-control of his or her actions, provided, however, that where the respondent is voluntarily and regularly participating in a rehabilitative program, evidence that the respondent has repeatedly misused a drug or drugs or alcoholic beverages to the extent that he or she loses self-control of his or her actions shall not establish that the child is a neglected child in the absence of evidence establishing that the child's physical, mental, or emotional condition has been impaired or is in imminent danger of becoming impaired.'
+The definition of 'neglected child' includes the failure of a parent or other caregiver to provide a minimum degree of care by misusing drugs or alcoholic beverages to the extent that the person loses self-control of their actions, provided, however, that where the respondent is voluntarily and regularly participating in a rehabilitative program, evidence that the respondent has repeatedly misused drugs or alcoholic beverages to the extent that they lose self-control of their actions shall not establish that the child is a neglected child in the absence of evidence establishing that the child's physical, mental, or emotional condition has been impaired or is in imminent danger of becoming impaired.

-To date, there is no Federal definition of a plan of safe care (POSC); however, for the purposes of this policy, a POSC must address the health and substance use disorder treatment needs of the infant and the affected family or caregiver.
-The POSC must address not only the immediate safety needs of the affected infant, but also the health and substance use disorder needs of the affected family or caregiver.
+From the policy memo: To date, there is no Federal definition of a plan of safe care (POSC); however, for the purposes of this policy, a POSC must address the health and substance use disorder treatment needs of the infant and the affected family or caregiver.
+The POSC must address not only the immediate safety needs of the affected infant but also the health and substance use disorder needs of the affected family or caregiver.
 A POSC also should include referrals to appropriate services that support the affected infant and family or caregivers.
-The POSC should be developed with the input from the parents and caregivers, as well as from other professionals and agencies involved in serving the affected infant and family.
+The POSC should be developed with input from the parents and caregivers as well as from other professionals and agencies involved in serving the affected infant and family.

 Notification/Reporting Requirements